novice79/app/Readme.md

     For reference: [App backend performance](app-backend-performance.md)

-2. Embedded custom fonts that can be switch between
+2. Embedded custom fonts that can be switched between
-3. Enable family/friends read packs books on your phone or raspberry pi at the same time, with different progress?
+3. Enable family/friends read packs of books on your phone or raspberry pi at the same time, with different progress?

 ## Limitation: